 Start with narrow scope

-A useful chatbot does not need to do everything.
-In fact, the best ones usually focus on the top categories of repeat questions: pricing ranges, service availability, appointment prep, order status guidance, common policies, or which page to visit next.
+A useful first chatbot should not try to do everything.
+Narrow it to approved categories of repeat questions, such as pricing guidance, service availability, appointment preparation, general order-status guidance, common policies, or which page to visit next.

 The narrower the scope, the easier it is to keep answers accurate.
 That matters more than sounding impressive.
 One of the first things I do in a consulting engagement is pull a list of the questions a business actually gets every week — from email, phone notes, and support tickets — and use that to define what the bot should and shouldn't try to answer.